slicer69/SenseHAT/README.md

 # SenseHAT

+## This repository has been migrated to CodeBerg: https://codeberg.org/thejessesmith/SenseHAT

 This repository hosts a series of simple Python scripts which can be used to interact with the Sense HAT for a Raspberry Pi computer.